English Sparkling Wine

 Price - ££

-One of the main disadvantages in our view - apart from the youth of the industry and the vines in England and Wales - is that the term English Sparkling Wine is just not as catchy as Champagne; attempts a few years ago to rename English Sparkling Wine "Britagne" have fallen as flat as a three day old glass of Champagne!
+One of the main disadvantages in my view - apart from the youth of the industry and the vines in England and Wales - is that the term English Sparkling Wine is just not as catchy as Champagne; attempts a few years ago to rename English Sparkling Wine "Britagne" have fallen as flat as a three day old glass of Champagne!

 With thanks to English Wine Producers for some of the facts and figures used in this blog.